-The meeting was called to order at 3:30 pm by the Chairperson.
-The Chair acknowledged the meeting was being held on Stó:lō Territory.
+The meeting was called to order at 6:27pm by the Secretary Treasurer.
+The Superintendent acknowledged the meeting was being held on Stó:lō Territory.
 There are four First Nation Bands within the boundaries of the Mission School District: Leq:a'mel, Sq'èwlets, Kwantlen, and Matsqui First Nations.